RUB-EP1/amplitude-serialization/docs/description.md

 ## Topology and Reference Topology

-The `reference_topology` array serves a pivotal role in defining how helicity amplitudes are computed.
-The reference topology can be used to fix the quantization axes for particle helicities.
+Purpose of the `reference_topology` is two folded.
+First, it defines how kinematics of the decay is parametrized, i.e. which combination of masses and angles is used to describe the phase space.
+Second, the `reference_topology` plays crucial role in defining how helicity amplitudes are computed.
+The reference topology is used to fix the quantization axes for particle helicities.
 Since helicity is the projection of a particle's spin along its direction of motion, its precise definition depends upon the frame of reference in which it is evaluated.
-This can be problematic in decays that consist of multiple decay topologies.
-Accurate determination of helicity states is therefore crucial for computing the correct amplitude values, even if the choice does not always affect the value of the `unpolarized_intensity`.

-In the context of the conventional helicity formalism, the `reference_topology` array implicitly prescribes a method for defining helicities, as it can be used to define a default quantization frame for each stage (decay node) in the decay process.
-When considering the helicity of a particle in any other frame, it must be treated as a superposition of the states with regard to the default quantization.
+As the `reference_topology` unambiguously defines the path to traverse the decay graph from initial to the final states, it sets a frame for each helicity, where it is defined.
 The helicity values employed in the indices of Wigner rotations `D_{λ1, λ2}` and couplings `H_{λ1, λ2}` are thus indicative of this frame.

 ### An example of four-body decay